 Lasers in New Zealand should be classified according to how dangerous they are.
 The classes are set out in the New Zealand Laser Safety Standard.

 Class 1 and Class 2 lasers are considered safe – our eyes are protected by our reflex to look away and blink.
 The output power of these pointers should be no more than 1 milliwatt (1 mW)

 Do not use a laser pointer more powerful than Class 2, or that you don’t know the classification of.
 These lasers can be dangerous.

 Many laser pointers now available aren’t classified, but would fall within Class 3B or even Class 4.
 Class 3B lasers can cause permanent eye damage before you can react.
 Class 4 lasers can burn skin.
 Unfortunately, tests conducted in New Zealand and overseas have found that that the labelling on many pointers, especially the cheaper ones, is wrong.
 Pointers advertised or labelled as having a power less than 1 mW are frequently found to be much more powerful.
 This is an additional reason to be very careful with laser pointers.

 The government has passed new regulations to control the import, supply and acquisition of potentially harmful laser pointers (those with a power greater than 1 mW, which includes all Class 3 and 4 laser pointers).
-For further information on these controls, view the High-power laser pointers page for further information.

 Dangers of powerful lasers